shivk-1/markdown_website/projects/teleblocks.md

 #  Teleblocks
 Toy blocks for kids, transforming into a mini telescope.
+Created by hand.
 <br>

 <img src="img/teleblocks.png" height="200">